metio/terraform-provider-k8s/docs/data-sources/pkg_crossplane_io_provider_v1_manifest.md

 page_title: "k8s_pkg_crossplane_io_provider_v1_manifest Data Source - terraform-provider-k8s"
 subcategory: "pkg.crossplane.io"
 description: |-
-  A Provider installs an OCI compatible Crossplane package, extendingCrossplane with support for new kinds of managed resources.Read the Crossplane documentation formore information about Providers https://docs.crossplane.io/latest/concepts/providers.
+  A Provider installs an OCI compatible Crossplane package, extending Crossplane with support for new kinds of managed resources.
+Read the Crossplane documentation for more information about Providers https://docs.crossplane.io/latest/concepts/providers.
 ---

 # k8s_pkg_crossplane_io_provider_v1_manifest (Data Source)

-A Provider installs an OCI compatible Crossplane package, extendingCrossplane with support for new kinds of managed resources.Read the Crossplane documentation for[more information about Providers](https://docs.crossplane.io/latest/concepts/providers).
+A Provider installs an OCI compatible Crossplane package, extending Crossplane with support for new kinds of managed resources.
+Read the Crossplane documentation for [more information about Providers](https://docs.crossplane.io/latest/concepts/providers).

 ## Example Usage